Nedervino/TicketCrawler/README.md

 #### Execution
-The project contains two spiders, located in the ticketswapSpider/spiders directory. ticketswap is the full working version, and can be started by running the following command from the root:
+The project contains two spiders, located in the ticketCrawler/spiders directory. tickets.py is the full working version, and can be started by running the following command from the root:
 ```
-scrapy crawl ticketswap -a url=<url_to_event_page>
+scrapy crawl tickets -a url=<url_to_event_page>
 ```

 #### Demo